xv/pixelbox/README.md

 Features
 --------
 In a nutshell, what the control can provide is:
-- Adjustable pixel columns (field of view), pixel size (zoom), and refresh rate.
+- Adjustable grid size, pixel size, and refresh rate.
 - Toggleable grid lines.
 - Color sampling ranging from single pixel up to a 5×5 region.
 - Individual screen axes locking, like in macOS' Digital Color Meter.